Looking for a quick & easy Christmas gift idea? Make this Christmas Trail Mix!

-Kathrynne had a Christmas Party at school two weeks ago and she decided at the last minute that she wanted to make something to bring.
+Years ago when Kathrynne was younger, she had a Christmas Party at school and decided at the last minute that she wanted to make something to bring.

 I honestly wanted to say no. It had been a long day, my energy was running low, and it was getting close to her bedtime.

-But in the spirit of my 2017 “Year of YES”, we made a quick trip to Kroger and got everything needed for Christmas Trail Mix (if you bought the ingredients at ALDI, it would be quite inexpensive.
+But in the spirit of my 2017 “Year of YES” at the time, we made a quick trip to Kroger and got everything needed for Christmas Trail Mix (if you bought the ingredients at ALDI, it would be quite inexpensive.
 Unfortunately, our ALDI was already closed by the time she came up with the idea of wanting to make something!).

 She made it in less than 10 minutes and was SO happy with the finished results.